scottjonesdev/pantry-of-plants/content/posts/chocolate-chip-muffins.md

 Simple and delicious Vegan Buttermilk Chocolate Chip Muffins.
 Adapted from the non-vegan version my mom used to make for me when I was a kid.
 For this recipe we are using Vegan Yogurt as our egg substitute!

 ##Ingredients
-- 3/4 Cup Almond Milk [^1]
+- 3/4 Cup plan milk (soy, oat, almond)
-- 1 tbsp White Vinegar or Apple Cider Vinegar
+- 1 tbsp white vinegar or apple cider vinegar
-- 1/2 Cup Oil (Coconut or other)
+- 1/2 Cup oil (Coconut or other)
-- 1/3 Cup Sugar
+- 1/3 Cup sugar
-- 1/4 Cup Plain Vegan Yogurt [^2]
+- 1/4 Cup plain vegan yogurt [^1]
-- 1 tsp Vanilla Extract
+- 1 tsp vanilla extract
-- 1/2 Cup Whole Wheat Flour [^3]
+- 1/2 Cup whole wheat flour [^2]
-- 1 1/2 Cup White Flour
+- 1 1/2 Cup white flour
-- 3 tsp Baking Powder
+- 3 tsp baking powder
-- 1 tsp Salt
+- 1 tsp salt
-- 1 Cup Vegan 'Dairy Free' chocolate chips [^4]
+- 1 Cup vegan 'dairy free' chocolate chips [^3]

 ##Instructions
 1. Heat oven to 375 degrees Fahrenheit.